Battle of Legnica: Conclusion

 A scene from an altar of St. Hedwig of Silesia: Mongol warriors display the head of Henry II the Pious of Poland on a long lance in an attempt to weaken the morale of the defenders.
 Painting of 1430.

 Wenceslaus I of Bohemia, who had been a day's march away, fell back to gather reinforcements from Thuringia and Saxony upon learning of the defeat.
 He was overtaken by the Mongol vanguard at Kłodzko.
 However, his force was far larger and more powerful than the host at Legnica, and the Mongol detachment was routed by the Bohemian cavalry.
 As Baidar and Kadan's orders had been to serve as a diversion, they stayed to keep the Bohemian forces tied up, avoiding confrontation with the larger army while splitting up into bands and sacking minor towns and villages.
 Eventually, they turned away from Bohemia and Poland and headed southward to join Batu and Subutai, who had defeated the Hungarians at the Battle of Mohi.

 Larger invasions of Poland, devoted primarily to looting, would be launched later.
 Led by Burundai, the Mongols successfully raided Poland in 1259–1260.
 They raided again under the leadership of Tulabuga and Nogai Khan, accompanied by vassal troops from Ruthenia, but were unsuccessful in 1287.
 Although the Mongols repeatedly expressed a desire to conquer central Europe in ultimatums up to the 1270s, Poland and Hungary stayed outside of the Golden Horde's sphere of influence.
-The Russian lands to their east remained under the rule of the Golden Horde for the next two centuries.
+The Russian lands to their east remained under the rule of the Golden Horde for centuries.

 The Battle of Legnica is commemorated on the Tomb of the Unknown Soldier in Warsaw, with the inscription "LEGNICA 9 IV 1241".